sablier-labs/v2-core/docs/Tests.md

 1. Unit - simple tests that check the behavior of a single function against a local EVM.
 2. Fuzz - similar to the unit tests, but with randomized inputs.
 3. Invariant - condition expressions that should always hold true.
-4. End-to-end - complex tests that run against a fork of Ethereum Mainnet, which ensure that the protocol works with deployed ERC-20 assets.
+4. Fork - complex tests that run against a fork of Ethereum Mainnet, which ensure that the protocol works with deployed ERC-20 assets.

 ## Running